Upload files from S3 into Multi FileFeeds

 OneSchemaS3ConnectionReaderrole in the OneSchema AWS account. - From that intermediate role, OneSchema assumes your customer IAM role using the configured external ID.

-- The file is attached to the Multi FileFeed import.
+- OneSchema writes the file into OneSchema import storage and attaches it to the Multi FileFeed import.

 Prerequisites